Grade Level(s): 9

 Grade Level(s): 10, 11, 12

-Prerequisite: Minimum of a B+ in Latin III Honors
+Prerequisite: Minimum of an A in Latin III Honors

 Credit: 1.0